Iterative Deployment Exposure for Unsupervised Out-of-Distribution Detection: Experiments

 \subsubsection{Evaluation metrics:}

-The two metrics commonly used to measure the performance of OOD methods are the false positive rate at 95\% true positive rate (FPR@95) and the area under the receiver operating characteristic curve (AUC)~\cite{du2022vos,liang2017enhancing,sun2022out}.
 In contrast with previous works, we are interested in measuring the quality of the OOD detector over time.
 As such, we propose two metrics that consider this aspect: the \underline{A}rea \underline{U}nder the \underline{F}PR@95 curve (AUF) and the \underline{A}rea \underline{U}nder the \underline{A}UC curve (AUA).
 These are computed by first evaluating the FPR@95 and AUC at every timestep and plotting the resulting FPR@95/AUC curves with respect to $t$.
 Then, the AUF and AUA are given by the area under the FPR@95 and AUC curves, respectively, normalized by the time elapsed.